 Understand the ins and outs of delaying your home insurance payment.

-Many major home insurance companies are offering payment extensions, waived fees or extended grace periods to help you make ends meet during the coronavirus outbreak.
-Only a few companies haven’t responded to the coronavirus situation officially.
-But even these companies may be required to extend payment dates in states that are mandating longer insurance grace periods.
+Many major home insurance companies are working with customers facing financial strain due to lost income during the coronavirus pandemic.
+Many companies are even required to extend payment dates in states that are mandating longer home insurance grace periods.

 We’ll update this page as new details emerge in the world’s response to COVID-19.

-Some states like California are extending insurance grace periods to at least 60 days in an effort to help customers during the current economic downturn.
+Some states like California have extended insurance grace periods to at least 60 days in an effort to help customers during the current economic downturn.